hyyan/woo-poly-integration/readme.txt

 2. Orders can capture the user language

 == Changelog ==

+= 0.19 =
+* Added the ability to set the write permalinks that can work with polylang if the default woocomerce permalinks are used

 = 0.18 =
 * Added basic support for reports (filter by language)